QSORT(3C) | Standard C Library Functions | QSORT(3C) |

 qsort_r

-() function safely allows concurrent access
+() functions safely allow concurrent access

 by multiple threads to disjoint data, such as overlapping subtrees or